 When creating the template, write a paragraph of text as required and simply insert the field merge codes within the text.

-In the case of a price announcement letter for contract lines, if you want to include the Period start date or Period end date fields in your report, you must perform the following steps:
+For price announcement letters for contract lines, if you want to include the Period start date or Period end date fields in your report, complete the following steps:

 1. Create an expression in the Report definitions and settings dialog box.